Potassium iodate: Radiation protection

 Potassium iodate is not approved by the U.S. Food and Drug Administration (FDA) for use as a thyroid blocker, and the FDA has taken action against US websites that promote this use.

 Safety

 Potassium iodate is an oxidizing agent and as such it can form explosive mixtures when combined with organic compounds.

+Conditions/substances to avoid include: heat, shock, friction, combustible materials, reducing materials, aluminium, organic compounds, carbon, hydrogen peroxide and sulfides.